Jessi0803/MedicalApp/models/README.md

 ## Model Pipeline
 1. Audio Input
-2. (Optional) Noise Reduction using DTLN
-3. Mel Spectrogram Generation
+2. Mel Spectrogram Generation
-4. ASR using Whisper
+3. ASR using Whisper
-5. Text Output
+4. Text Output

 ## Notes
-- The DTLN model can be used as an optional preprocessing step to improve ASR accuracy in noisy environments
-- Both models are optimized for mobile and embedded devices
+- Models are optimized for mobile and embedded devices
 - The Whisper model supports real-time transcription
 - All models are quantized for efficient inference